riodelphino/preview.vifm/README.md

    - Modifiable previewing commands. ex.) kitten icat, img2sixel, imgcat, etc. But not tested.
    - Logging if needed

 ## Ensured to work
+It works on kitty or tmux on kitty, in MacOS.

 - MacOS
   - [vifm](https://github.com/vifm/vifm) < kitty